 As nerve-wracking as it might seem, understanding the home inspection report will help you to differentiate between small matters and larger issues that will cost you thousands of dollars in profit.

 We asked the founder of one of the nation’s largest inspector associations, a certified professional home inspector, and a top-performing real estate agent what goes into a home inspection report for your house and what to make of it after the fact.

 Every component of a home inspection report, explained

-Before closing, almost every buyer will get a home inspection to make sure there aren’t any issues with the property.
-While home inspectors follow the same general format to make sure every inch of the home is covered in the report, no two home inspection reports are the same.
+Before closing, most buyers will get a home inspection to make sure there aren’t any issues with the property.
+While home inspectors follow the same general format to confirm every inch of the home is covered in the report, no two home inspection reports are the same.

-A typical home inspection takes 2 to 4 hours, depending on the size of the home.
+A typical home inspection takes two to four hours, depending on the size of the home.
 Then, it takes a few more hours to write up the exhaustive report.
-According to Bill Hirsch, a highly-acclaimed certified home inspector and owner of Total Home Inspection in Fairfield County, Connecticut, the entire process takes about at least one full day to complete.
+According to Bill Hirsch, a highly-acclaimed certified home inspector and owner of Total Home Inspection in Fairfield County, Connecticut, the entire process takes at least one full day to complete.

 “Most buyers will request 10-15 days to get an inspector out to the property.
-To do the inspection takes about a few hours and then 1-3 days to write the report up and get it to the buyer,” says Thomas Day, a top real estate agent in Pompano Beach, Florida who’s sold over 65% more properties in Pompano Beach than the average agent.
+The inspection takes about a few hours and then 1-3 days to write the report up and get it to the buyer,” says Thomas Day, a top real estate agent in Pompano Beach, Florida.

 Here’s everything that you can expect to find within the inspection report for your house.